Every year students join mentors in disciplines across campus to delve into research through the Summer Hope Academic Research Program (SHARP).

 - Faculty determine student hires.

-- Faculty and Office Managers work together to draft and distribute offer letters and contracts and collect student responses and forms.
-Office managers and faculty also must check that students have all new hire documents to Human Resources before the start of summer research.
+- Faculty and Office Managers work together to draft and distribute offer letters and student agreements and collect student responses and forms.
+Office managers and faculty also must check that students have all new hire documents to Human Resources before the student begins their research.

 The Program Manager for SHARP will: